-Because we will always engage in relationships that reflect the relationship we have with ourselves and because we always attract what we exude, I had no choice but to look into the “am I emotionally unavailable?” question.
+Because we will always engage in relationships that reflect the relationship we have with ourselves and because we always attract what we exude… I had no choice but to look into the “am I emotionally unavailable?” question.

 If you’re not asking yourself “am I emotionally unavailable?” you have no business wondering if anyone else is.

 Here’s how to tell if you’re emotionally unavailable & how to fix it so you can change your life, your luck and start calling your own shots.

 - You get bored and don’t feel any passion or chemistry with emotionally available men.

-- You like to talk about making plans, having goals and all of these brilliant ideas, but actually executing them gives you anxiety.
+- You like to talk about making plans, having goals, and all of these brilliant ideas but executing them gives you anxiety.

 - Instead of asking yourself “am I emotionally unavailable?” you are quick to label others as such.

 - You have the disease to please but can’t ever please yourself.
 And no one can ever please you, ESPECIALLY the emotionally available people in your life.
-You exhaust and eventually detract them because you’re an unsolvable jigsaw puzzle.
+You exhaust and eventually, detract them because you’re an unsolvable jigsaw puzzle.